sussmanLab/cellGPU/doc/markdown/BasicInformation.md

 * DelaunayMD -- A core engine that operates as described below in ''Basic idea.''
 Can move particles and update their underlying Delaunay triangulation
-* SPV2D -- A child class of DelaunayMD that calculates forces according to the 2D SPV model.
+* Voronoi2D -- A child class of DelaunayMD that calculates forces according to the 2D Voronoi model.
 * AVM2D -- A child of Simple2DActiveCell that calculates forces for a simple 2D ("active") vertex model where the topology changes via a simple rule for T1 transitions